tigerkelly/YadPb/README.md

 Linux tiger 5.15.0-56-generic #62-Ubuntu SMP Tue Nov 22 19:54:14 UTC 2022 x86\_64 x86\_64 x86\_64 GNU/Linux
 Ubuntu 22.04.1 LTS

-I used the version of YAD that came with this versioni of OS.
+I used the version of YAD that came with this version of OS.
 YAD 0.40.0

 I created this with Java 18 and JavaFX 19 on a Ubuntu system.